Epoetin alfa

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• Iron Metabolism: Roxadustat improves iron metabolism markers, including increasing transferrin and TIBC levels while reducing hepcidin, ferritin, and TSAT levels in NDD-CKD patients; these effects were not observed in DD-CKD patients.
+• Roxadustat improved iron metabolism markers, including transferrin and TIBC levels, and reduced hepcidin, ferritin, and TSAT levels in NDD-CKD patients, while these effects were not observed in DD-CKD patients.